 Those on the hunt for the ultimate Samsung phone later this summer will want to see a Samsung Galaxy Note 20 vs Galaxy S20 Ultra comparison.
 After all, the Samsung S20 Ultra represents the pinnacle of flagships for the brand, complete with a breakthrough Space Zoom camera and a massive 6.9-inch display.

 But the rumored Samsung Galaxy Note 20 and Galaxy Note 20 Plus look like formidable big-screen phones as well.
-They should offer even better 120Hz displays, more advanced S Pen functionality and new ultrasonic fingerprint sensors that go beyond the S20 series.
-The Note 20 could have a faster processor, too.
+They should offer a faster processor, more advanced S Pen functionality and new ultrasonic fingerprint sensors that go beyond the S20 series.
+And the Note 20 Ultra should have a killer camera along with a 120Hz display.

 Based on the leaks and rumors thus far, here's how the Galaxy Note 20 and Galaxy S20 Ultra are stacking up.